postalsys/postal-mime/README.md

 $ npm install postal-mime
 ```

-next import the PostalMime class into your script:
+Next, import the PostalMime class into your script:

 ```js
 import PostalMime from './node_modules/postal-mime/src/postal-mime.js';
 ```

-or when using from a Node.js app or in a serverless function:
+Or when using it from a Node.js app or in a serverless function:

 ```js
 import PostalMime from 'postal-mime';